 It was in 1961 that the Marvel Comics that we know came to be.
 That was the year that the company launched the Fantastic Four title, created by Stan Lee and Jack Kirby.

-Needless to say, the above characters have been the stars of countless incredible storylines in the decades that followed that 1961 creative explosion generated by Lee, Kirby, and Ditko.
+Needless to say, those characters have been the stars of countless incredible storylines in the decades that followed that 1961 creative explosion generated by Lee, Kirby, and Ditko.
 We’re gong to go decade-by-decade and point out the absolute best Marvel storylines, starting in the 1970s (because I sheepishly must admit that I haven’t read many 1960s comics).

 The Best Marvel Comics Storylines of the 70s